sdss/mangadap/docs/knownissues.rst

    9678-9102, 10503-9101, 10505-6101, 10839-6103, 11014-12705,
    11019-12703

-The 8 observations that have ``SPX-MILESHC-MILESHC`` results but none others are::
+The 8 observations that have ``SPX-MILESHC-MASTARHC`` results but none others are::

    7443-3703, 8994-9102, 9024-12705, 9025-12702, 9888-9102, 11016-3704,
    11823-3703, 11831-6104

-The 32 observations that have all but the ``HYB10-MILESHC-MILESHC`` output are::
+The 32 observations that have all but the ``HYB10-MILESHC-MASTARHC`` output are::

    8133-6102, 8141-12705, 8143-9102, 8147-6101, 8149-12701, 8263-12701,